 "The Justice for Servicemembers Act" makes unenforceable any pre-dispute agreement to arbitrate a claim under the Uniformed Services Employment and Reemployment Rights Act (USERRA), which prohibits employment discrimination against servicemembers and veterans, and makes other changes to help plaintiffs enforce USERRA’s protections.

 Sponsor: Rep. King, Steve [R-IA-4] on 2017-02-24

-The so-called “Protecting Access to Care Act of 2017” intends to deny victims of medical malpractice and defective medical products the ability to hold wrongdoers accountable, trampling on states’ rights.
-The GOP is now rushing it to markup as part of their attempt to repeal the Affordable Care Act, even…
+This bill intends to deny victims of medical malpractice and defective medical products the ability to hold wrongdoers accountable, trampling on states’ rights.
+The GOP is now rushing it to markup, even though it will directly impede Americans’ access to safe quality medical care.